AREAS OF EXPERTISE

 Working with a specialist team of associates, we are able to research, survey, interpret and assess the significance of all types of designed landscape, including gardens, parks, and cemeteries.

-- Garden Appraisals (comprising rapid site survey and documentary research);
+- Appraisals of Historic Landscapes (comprising site survey and documentary research);

 - Garden and Parkland Surveys (including gazetteers of historic features and elements);

-- Consultancy, to prepare and coordinate the production of both Conservation Plans, and Management Plans.
+- Heritage Consultancy to prepare and co-ordinate the production of both Conservation Plans, and Parkland Management Plans.

 Chatsworth Parkland, Derbyshire (on behalf of the Royal Horticultural Society).
 A scheme of archaeological investigations were undertaken as part of the pre-show planning for a new flower show at Chatsworth.
 Archive research, geophysics, Lidar analysis, drone survey and targeted ground excavations were undertaken to identify areas of sensitivity within the 20ha show site.